-Excavate a test pit or soil boring in the location of the proposed BMP.
+Excavate a test pit in the location of the proposed BMP.
 The following conditions shall be noted and described, referenced from a top-of-ground elevation:

-- 1. Depth to groundwater recorded during initial digging or drilling, and again upon completion of the excavation. - 2.
+- 1. Depth to groundwater recorded during initial digging, and again upon completion of the excavation. - 2.
 Depth to bedrock or hardpan. - 3.
 Depth and thickness of each soil horizon including the presence of mottling. - 4.
 USDA soil texture classification for all soil horizons.

-Test pit reports and soil boring logs shall include the date(s) data was collected and the location referenced to a site plan.
+Test pit reports shall include the date(s) data was collected and the location referenced to a site plan.